SealSC/multi-chain-js/solana-wrapper/README.md

 ```
 yarn run test
 ```
+Please make sure that the [Phantom](https://docs.phantom.app/) plugin wallet is installed in your browser.
+If it is not installed,[click Install Phantom](https://chrome.google.com/webstore/detail/phantom/bfnaelmomeimhlpmgjnjophhpkkoljpa) (installation will be ignored)

 Open http://localhost:9876/ in a browser with a wallet environment to execute the test process.

 **Note**: yarn run test will try to open the test report with your chrome browser.